sf-wdi-44/schedule/homework.md

 # Week 2: JavaScript on the Web

+## December 7, Thursday
+1. Finish the Giffaw lab begun in class.
+2. Get started on the <a href="https://github.com/SF-WDI-LABS/geoquakes">Geoquakes Project</a>.
+Your job is to finish **Parts 1 and 2** of that lab, which are very similar to Giffaw.
+We will work on parts 3 and 4 in class tomorrow.

 ## December 6, Wednesday
 1. Sign up for an account at [http://git.generalassemb.ly](http://git.generalassemb.ly).
 (I know you already have a GitHub account.
 This is different.)
 Add your username to the project submission doc.
 2. Finish the [Racing Game Project](https://github.com/sf-wdi-40/project-0), and add a link in the project submission doc.
 In the morning, we'll present these science-fair style: you'll show your game on your computer and walk around to play others' games as well.
-3. BONUS: Spend time reviewing JavaScript practice problems from last week, especially [JS Basics Problems Set](https://github.com/SF-WDI-LABS/problem-set-js-basics) & [Objects](https://github.com/SF-WDI-LABS/js-objects-training)
+3. BONUS: Spend time reviewing JavaScript practice problems from last week, especially [JS Basics Problems Set](https://github.com/SF-WDI-LABS/problem-set-js-basics) & [Objects](https://github.com/SF-WDI-LABS/js-objects-training).

 ## Dec 5, Tuesday
 1. Finish [DOM Events Lab](https://github.com/SF-WDI-LABS/jquery-events-lab)